Jain (Deemed-to-be University)

-Jain University’s talent show “White Canvas” enthrals the audience
+Jain (Deemed-to-be University) ’s talent show “White Canvas” enthrals the audience

-Beat boxing at White Canvas – Jain University’s talent show organized by the Department of Animation
+Beat boxing at White Canvas – Jain (Deemed-to-be University) ’s talent show organized by the Department of Animation

-Department of Animation in Jain University Organized Talent Show
+Department of Animation in Jain (Deemed-to-be University) Organized Talent Show

-The disco lights were on and the boom boxes amplified the voice modulations of two youngsters who explored every inch of their vocal chords in the “Beatboxing” competition held at Jain University’s Jayanagar Campus.
+The disco lights were on and the boom boxes amplified the voice modulations of two youngsters who explored every inch of their vocal chords in the “Beatboxing” competition held at Jain (Deemed-to-be University) ’s Jayanagar Campus.
 Organized as part of the Department of Animation’s “White Canvas – talent show”, the voice percussionists transfixed the audience with their rapid improvisations and acoustic range.

 “Design an Indian Superhero” saw the participants sketching characters seeped in Indian tradition.
 Superheroes clad in dhoti’s and wielding sickles were a welcome sight to eyes used to the western canon of the saviours of the Earth.
 “Cos Play”, a theme-based fashion show ushered in Faeries, Captain America, the Addams Family, and other characters on to the stage and entertained the audience with their costumes and vitality.

-Trash style at Jain University’s talent show -White Canvas
+Trash style at Jain (Deemed-to-be University) ’s talent show -White Canvas

 “Trash Style” another event based on design saw the participants creating and wearing outfits made up of trash materials like strings, newspapers and CDROMs.
 Pullovers, skirts, and tops were made out of almost nothing and evinced every drop of creative juice from the contestants.
 The first-person shootout game, Counter Strike, exercised the brains of the competitors with its unlimited strategies and hard-core action.